 We update our Route53 or similar DNS service to map the name “demo.infracloud.space” to the Load Balancer for Ingress service (Which we did manually but can be automated with Terraform or similar utility.
 More on this a bit later in article).

 Now a request arrives with destination set to “demo.infracloud.space”.
 The LoadBalancer forwards it to the Ingress service.
 The Ingress service then forwards the request to one of the Ingress pods.
 The pod which receives the request will consult its existing routing rules and route it to the internal service.
 In case a request arrives on the Load Balancer for which there are no rules defined, it gets routed to a default backend that serves a 404 page.
 There can be multiple internal services to which routes can be created via different ingress resources/rules in a single ingress resource.

-We have a demo which works on AWS published here.
+We have a demo which works on AWS published in this ingress-demo repo.
 This demo requires a Kubernetes cluster to be created on AWS (preferably via kops) and then goes on to install an Ingress controller and installs a demo app which can be accessed via different ingress resources.
 This should serve as a good hands-on practice for first ingress implementation.

 Remember we had to manually add an entry for the subdomain into Route53 and point it to the load balancer associated with Ingress Controller?
 So there are two distinct cases here.

 If your domain is going to be fixed (demo.infracloud.space) and if you are going to add additional services based on path (Ex. demo.infracloud.space/billing and demo.infracloud.space/auth and so on) then it is just one time addition of pointing the domain to LB and rest of updates will be taken care by ingress controller.
 You can choose to automate the DNS update based on the number of environments you have, but otherwise above setup should just work fine.